|World Cup 2010|

 LW: Simon Tahamata

 With Ajax, Simon Tahamata won the national title three times.
 (1976–77, 1978–79, 1979–80).
 He was known for his partnership with Tscheu la Ling, another player with Asain heritage.
 He also played for Standard Liège.
 With this team he became national champion twice (1981–82 and 1982–83).
 In 1984, he returned to the Netherlands to play for Feyenoord.
 In 1987, he again joined the Belgian competition, playing for Beerschot and Germinal Ekeren.
-Capped 22 times.
+He was capped 22 times between 1979 and 1986.

 Jason Oost started his career at the Feyenoord Rotterdam youth team but signed his first professional contract with RKC Waalwijk in 2002.
 In 2005, he moved to Sparta Rotterdam, where he became 'club top goalscorer' with 8 goals in the 2005-2006 season.
 In 2007 he joined VVV-Venlo.
 He also played De Graafschap in 2008 and with Belgian second division side, KVSK United.